opentaco/fork-subtensor/docs/consensus.md

 However, if we also cut validator bonds at median consensus, honest minority servers with legitimate reasons for deviating weights may experience an unfair double penalty: (i) reduced server incentive to share in, and (ii) reduced bonding with servers.

 To address this, we can relax the median to a mean consensus for cutting the weights for the bonds calculations, according to ratio $\mu\in[0, 1]$.
 We see that this has relatively little impact on the overall security guarantees, only increasing honest utility requirement from 73\% to 75\%.
 However, the relief for honest minority validators would likely also be limited with this adjustment, because they do not get to bond with discriminating servers in the first place.
+Mean consensus would also need to be applied to the incentive rewards, not just the validator rewards, to incentivize servers to also provide utility to minority validators.

 <p align="center">
  <img src="img/mu_100.svg" width="330">